Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook: Overview and Categorization

 In this section, we provide an overview and categorization of the large models for time series and spatio-temporal data.
 Our survey is structured along four main dimensions: data categories, model architectures, model scopes, and application domains or tasks.
 A detailed synopsis of the related works can be found in \shortautoref{fig:Taxonomy} and \shortautoref{tab:summary}.
 We primarily divide the existing body of literature into two major categories: \textit{large models for time series data} (LM4TS) and \textit{large models for spatio-temporal data} (LM4STD).

 In the first category, we subdivide the existing literature into two types: \textit{LLMs for time series data} (LLM4TS) and \textit{PFMs for time series data} (PFM4TS).
 The former refers to leveraging LLMs for solving time series tasks, irrespective of whether LLMs are fine-tuned or frozen during the adaptation process.
 The latter, on the other hand, focuses on the development of PFMs explicitly designed for various time series tasks.
+Thus, the LLM/PFM distinction in our taxonomy is practical rather than ontological.
+LLM4TS and LLM4STD emphasize the repurposing of language-centered foundation models, while PFM4TS and PFM4STD emphasize temporal or spatio-temporal foundation models developed as general backbones for the target data modalities.
 It is important to note that the field of PFM4TS is relatively nascent; existing models may not fully encapsulate the potential of general-purpose PFMs as defined in \shortautoref{sec:pre-trained foundation models}.
 Nevertheless, they offer valuable insights into the future development of this field.
 Thus, we also include them in this survey and categorize them as PFM4TS.
-For each of these subdivisions, we further classify them into either \textit{general-purpose} or \textit{domain-specific} models, depending on whether the models are designed for solving general time series analytical tasks or restricted to specific domains, including but not limited to transportation, finance, and healthcare.
+For each of these subdivisions, we further classify them into either \textit{general-purpose} or \textit{domain-specific} models, depending on whether the models are designed for solving general time series tasks or restricted to specific domains, including but not limited to transportation, finance, and healthcare.